noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 following is an attempt to collect the available info and prove it piece by piece in seperated test programs.

+a (*) before a sentence/paragraph indicates parts that still need to be backed up by a test
 --------------------------------------------------------------------------------

-First, this is what the datasheet says: (a (*) before a sentence/paragraph indicates parts that still need to be backed up by a test)
+First, this is what the datasheet says:

 The TOD clock is a special purpose timer for real-time applications.
 TOD consists of a 24-hour (AM/PM) clock with 1/10th second resolution.
 It is